ska-sa/katgpucbf/doc/xbgpu.theory.rst

 The numbers in the image above correspond to the following actions:

   1. Copy chunk to GPU memory from host
-  2. Ignore - diagram is out of date
-  3. Correlate chunk
+  2. Correlate chunk
-  4. Transfer heap to host memory from GPU
+  3. Transfer heap to host memory from GPU

 Accumulations, Dumps and Auto-resync
 ------------------------------------